spfaus/arch-install/README.md

 - Sudoers ```Defaults targetpw``` and ```ALL ALL=(ALL) ALL``` will be set.
 - The mirrorlist will be overwritten with the 50 most recently synchronized HTTPS mirrors, sorted by download rate.
 - The [base-devel](https://www.archlinux.org/groups/x86_64/base-devel/) group and git will be installed.
-- The finished installation will be in English.
+- The finished installation will be in English (Canada).
 - A user will be created.

 ## How do I use this?